MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/apply-rules-to-workflow-states.md

 The following table indicates the three groups of workflow rules you can define.
 The first group applies standard actions when a work item is created, in a selected state, or is moved from one state to another.
 These standard actions sets the value of a field or makes a field read-only or required.
 In this group, you can specify one or two conditions and several actions.

-The second group supports restricting state transitions.
-This group allows you to specify one and only one condition indicating the state a work item has moved to.
+The second and third groups support restricting state transitions.
+These two groups allow you to specify one and only one condition indicating the state a work item has moved to.
 You can then specify one or more actions to restrict the transition from that state to other states.

+> [!NOTE]
+> State restriction rules are in private preview.
+If you are interested in participating in the private preview, [email us](dahellem@microsoft.com) directly with your organization name.

 ---
 :::row:::